 In the late nineteenth and early twentieth centuries, women joined national organizations in great numbers.
 The rise of the National American Woman Suffrage Association, National Association Opposed to Woman Suffrage, and National Association of Colored Women grew as part of this trend.
 Women of all backgrounds—rich and poor, white and black, native-born Americans and immigrants—participated in these national women’s clubs.
 The Woman’s Christian Temperance Movement, which aimed to make alcohol illegal, was among the most popular national women’s organizations of the period.
 Their movement succeeded with the start of the nationwide prohibition of alcohol in 1919.

 Women became leaders in a range of social and political movements from 1890 through 1920.
 This period is known as the Progressive Era.
 Progressive reformers wanted to end political corruption, improve the lives of individuals, and increase government intervention to protect citizens.

 The suffrage movement was part of this wave of Progressive Era reforms.
 Prominent suffragists led other progressive causes as well.
 Jane Addams established Chicago’s Hull-House, a settlement house that educated and provided services for local immigrants.
-Ida B. Wells led a campaign against the lynching of African Americans.
+Ida B. Wells-Barnett led a campaign against the lynching of African Americans.